Let Your Property

 Located in the picturesque town of Tewkesbury in Gloucestershire, Tewkesbury Abbey is one of the finest examples of Norman architecture in the country.
 It dates back to the 12th century and is renowned for its stunning stained glass windows and fascinating history.
 The cloister of the abbey is a beautiful example of medieval architecture and they offer a peaceful retreat from the hustle and bustle of the main town centre.

-The Abbey Church is the centrepiece and features a mix of Gothic, Norman, and Perpendicular styles and a guided tour will help you learn more about its history.
+The Abbey Church is the centrepiece and features a mix of Gothic, Norman, and Perpendicular styles.
+Take a guided tour to learn more about its history.
 The abbey’s heritage centre is also worth the visit as it houses a vast collection of fascinating artefacts and exhibits that detail the story of the abbey and its importance in the history of the town.

 7. Go Shopping at Bicester Village

-We could all do with a bit of retail therapy now and then, so why not spend a day at the Bicester Village shopping outlet?
+We could all do with some retail therapy now and then.
+So why not spend a day at the Bicester Village shopping outlet?
 This should be on everyone’s list of free things to do in May half term in Oxford as it’s filled to the brim with boutique shops.
 Discover over 160 designer boutiques including household names such as Gucci, Prada and Burberry.

-The outlet offers a range of discounts on high-end products making it an attractive destination for those seeking a bargain.
+The outlet offers a range of discounts on high-end products which is perfect for those seeking a bargain.
 The outlet is also designed to resemble a traditional English village with picturesque streets, a plethora of restaurants, cafes, and eateries, and some stunning architecture.
 Take advantage of a range of services including personal shopping and VIP experiences.

 Still looking for accommodation for May Half Term?
 We have you covered.